 \end{prop}

-\begin{proof} A basic but important observation is that when multiplication by $U_i$ and $U_j$ are homotopic maps, so when $U_i$ is set to be zero, $U_j$ induces a zero map on homology of the new chain complex.
+\begin{proof} A basic but important observation is that when multiplication by $U_i$ and $U_j$ are homotopic maps, then when $U_i$ is set to be zero, $U_j$ induces a zero map on the homology of the new chain complex.

-This observation together with the exact sequence of chain complex (we abbreviate the chain group as C) leads to a short exact sequence between different homology groups:
+This observation, together with the exact sequence of chain complexes (we abbreviate the chain group as $C$), leads to a short exact sequence between different homology groups:

-in which the second arrow is homogeneous and the third one is of bigrading (1,1).
+in which the second arrow is homogeneous and the third one is of bigrading $(1,1)$.

-Then the proof is finished by repeating for each O with subscript greater than $2n+m$.
+Then the proof is finished by repeating the process for each $O$ with subscript greater than $2n+m$.

 \end{proof}